- Module Code:

 - Full Year

-This course forms the compulsory component in the MA Sinology, and it provides unparalleled training in the skills necessary to pursue advanced research in the fields of Chinese literature and culture.
+This module forms the compulsory component in the MA Sinology, and it provides unparalleled training in the skills necessary to pursue advanced research in the fields of Chinese literature and culture.
 Although graduates of Chinese studies programmes may be well-trained in both the modern and classical languages, they often find that years of linguistic acquisition in a classroom environment have not fostered the skills of independent thought and study required to begin on doctoral work.
 This problem is compounded by the armoury of specialised skills – in bibliography, chronology, biography, linguistics, philology and so forth – that are essential for the in-depth study of cultural China both past and present.
-This intensive and wide-ranging course addresses these concerns, and equips students with both the techniques and the confidence which will stand them in good stead for the demands of doctoral work in the fields of modern Chinese Studies and traditional Sinology.
-In keeping with this ambitious remit, the course ranges across both classical and modern Chinese, and both simplified and full-form characters, and is premised on the assumption that a successful career in Chinese studies/Sinology involves a high degree of competence across the range.
+This intensive and wide-ranging module addresses these concerns, and equips students with both the techniques and the confidence which will stand them in good stead for the demands of doctoral work in the fields of modern Chinese Studies and traditional Sinology.
+In keeping with this ambitious remit, the module ranges across both classical and modern Chinese, and both simplified and full-form characters, and is premised on the assumption that a successful career in Chinese studies/Sinology involves a high degree of competence across the range.

-The course sub-divides into four general sections:
+The module sub-divides into four general sections:

 - the distribution of knowledge,